notlikeshvnnon/CodeLore/README.md

 # CodeLore

-We are going to learn:
+We are going to learn:Web Developing,Python,Javascript
-Web Developing

-Python

-Javascript